 Though it’s really a separate technology in its own respect, VR (virtual reality) headsets could count as another wearable, which we’ll touch on again in this post a little further down.

-For digital content, it has become an expectation for the device and the publisher to facilitate native bookmarking, saving your place.
+For most digital magazine publishing content, it has become an expectation for the device and the publisher to facilitate native bookmarking, saving your place.
 Some examples include Audible’s service which saves your place regardless of the device.
 The same applies to digital streaming content services like Netflix and Hulu which make sure your place is saved so that the consumer’s experience is optimum and interest is not only maintained but consistently satisfied, creating great levels of satisfaction and brand loyalty.

 But these innovations require technical work on the part of publishers.
 While third-party solutions are great whenever available, in many cases it may not be possible to plug an existing solution into your content platform.
 This example highlights the reality of needing a developer for virtually any content distributed via the Web.
 Sooner or later, you’re going to need that kind of in-the-moment support to resolve any number of consumption user experience issues.